dotnet/corert/Documentation/prerequisites-for-building.md

 # Common Pre-requisites

 1. CMake is used for the build system and needs to be installed and present on the path.
 You can download it from [here](http://www.cmake.org/download/).
-2. Download and install the .NET CLI package, specific to your operating system, from [here](https://github.com/dotnet/cli/).

 # Windows (Windows 7+)